chrisjsherm/aws-cf-contact-form-handler/README.md

 Run `sh shell-scripts/create-turnstile-secret-key-param.sh` to securely store your [Cloudflare Turnstile](https://www.cloudflare.com/products/turnstile/) secret key.
 Turnstile protects the contact form from bots.
 You will need to visit Cloudflare to configure Turnstile and retrieve the key value.

-If you do not set the `CaptchaEnabled` parameter to `true`, you do not need to complete this step.
+> If you do not set the `CaptchaEnabled` parameter to `true`, you do not need to
+> complete this step.

 ### GitHub

 You must provide AWS with access to the GitHub repository you set in the `GitHubSourceHTTPS` parameter.
-You can provide access by visiting the AWS Console CodeBuild view and clicking to create a build project.
-Do not fill out any fields, instead scroll to the "Source" heading and connect to GitHub.
+You can provide access by visiting the AWS Console's CodeBuild view and clicking to create a build project.
+Do not fill out any fields; instead, scroll to the "Source" heading and connect to GitHub.
 Once you successfully connect, you can close the browser tab.

 ### SES

 You must verify the domain of the email address you are using.
-You can do this by adjusting the domain's DNS configuration according to the settings displayed in the AWS SES Console (must create CloudFormation stack first).
+You can do this by adjusting the domain's DNS configuration according to the settings displayed in the AWS SES Console (must create CloudFormation stack to see settings).

 ## Deploy